 Frozen Fours: '86, '88, '90, '91, '92, '93, '95, '96, '98, '00, '01, '03, '04, '05, '09, '14, '15

-Walter Brown, Agganis, Boston Garden (old, new), Matthews, McHugh, Kelly Rink, Bright, Tsongas, Lawler, Schneider, Providence CC, Alfond, Tully, Portland CC, Centrum, Whittemore, Snively, Hobey Baker Rink, Lynah, MSG, Gutterson, Houston Field House, Ingalls, Smith rink, Davis Rink, Pepsi Center, Bradley Center, St. Paul Civic Center, Fenway, Mullins, Verizon, Joe Louis, HSBC, Nationwide.
+Walter Brown, Agganis, Boston Garden-old/new, Matthews, McHugh, Kelly Rink, Bright, Tsongas, Lawler, Schneider, Providence CC, Alfond, Tully, Portland CC, Centrum, Whittemore, Snively, Hobey Baker Rink, Lynah, MSG, Gutterson, Houston Field House, Ingalls, Smith rink, Davis Rink, Pepsi Center, Bradley Center, St. Paul CC, Fenway, Mullins, Verizon, Joe Louis, HSBC, Nationwide, Messa, Perrotti.

 Just to clarify, I got two emails.
 One when the process started back in September (pgb linked to it a few posts back), and another the day before my window opened.
 If you didn't get either, in addition to checking with the NCAA to ensure they have your current email address (call the number listed a few posts back), check your "spam" folder, or if you use gmail on Firefox your "all mail" folder (that's where I found it on my laptop; it's not necessarily in your "Inbox") or your "promotions" folder if you use gmail on Chrome (that's where I found it in my tablet).
 I think that if a single sender sends out an email to many addressees, some email algorithms assume that it's commercial email or spam.